jaredly/j3/Roadmap.md

 BUT thoes functions would be less introspectable I believe. anddd I need to make sure I can get autocomplete working in a way that makes sense.

+So, let's talk about the basics of autocomplete.

+BTW the meta needs to be somewhat aware of success.

+const x = (a, )

+currently placeholders as `pat` because it's trying to be a function but it successfully parses as expressions.

+btw this is a case where ... you would want autocomplete to allow either pat or value.
+So like, yeah maybe collect attempts even from failed parses.

 # Next up story

 - let's really get placeholders going. that sounds fun.